Foxandxss/angular-tips/source/_posts/2013-08-04-consuming-services.markdown

 categories: services
 ---

-Even when this sounds like something easy to do, 1 out of 3 questions we get on #angularjs (Irc channel in freenode) are about the same problem and that is what I am going to cover in this article.
+Even when this sounds like something easy to do, 1 out of 3 questions we get on #angularjs (IRC channel at Freenode) are about the same problem and that is what I am going to cover in this article.

 Let's write a dummy service for authentication (I promise an article about real auth services in the near future :P):